 Brick as a Construction Material:

-Bricks are one of the mostly used construction materials.
-As it is a common building material, various shapes and qualities of bricks are remain in the market.
+Bricks are one of the most used construction materials.
+As it is a common building material, various shapes and qualities of bricks remain in the market.
 But to ensure the quality you have to know the quality parameters of first class bricks.

-Common building is most extensively used material of construction.
-Depending upon the nature of soil from which the bricks are made, the moulded finish and the quality of burning, the bricks are classified into different categories.
-The classes of kiln burnt bricks used in the works of building are: First Class Bricks, Piked Jhama Bricks, Jhama Bricks and Jhama Bats.
+The common building is the most extensively used material of construction.
+Depending upon the nature of soil from which the bricks are made, the molded finish, and the quality of burning, the bricks are classified into different categories.
+The classes of kiln burnt bricks used in the works of a building are First Class Bricks, Piked Jhama Bricks, Jhama Bricks and Jhama Bats.